EPL GW-1 Fantrax Player Picks

 Budget picks

 There are so many to choose from!
 Remember, after GW-1 the league’s basement price will revert to $4.00.
-Grab your bargains now!
+Grab your bargain-floor players now!

 Kieran Trippier ($3.39, NEW vs NOT)

-When he was fit last year he was an absolute Fantrax monster, so you ignore him at your peril.
-And at this price it will only be injury that sees him leaving my team.
+When he was fit for Newcastle last year, he was an absolute Fantrax monster, so you ignore him at your peril.
+And at this price it will only be injury that sees him leaving my team — Buy and hold until further orders.

 James Justin ($3.70, LEI vs BRE)

-One of my favourite Fantrax players and another who seems to score well whatever the result.
+One of my favorite Fantrax players and another who seems to score well whatever the result.
 I fancy Leicester to start strongly against Brentford, and he’s another player priced ridiculously cheap!

 Wesley Fofana ($1.52, LEI vs BRE)